Select Page

 An arresting piece of jewelry: Golden ball and chain

-Use: This piece is obviously impractical, since limiting the wearer’s freedom of movement is a central point.
-But it can actually be used: The wearer can remain stationary, for example at a reception.
-The chain is also long enough, and the ball light enough, that it can be lifted and moved.
-You can also drag the ball behind you, like a prisoner on the run.
+A gold-plated ball with inset stones weighing approximately 2.5 kg. …Description ….
+Limiting the wearer’s freedom of movement is a central point, but it can be worn: The wearer can remain stationary, sitting in a chair og standing at a reception….
+The chain is also long enough, and the ball light enough, that it can be lifted and moved with some difficulty, navigating stairs, entering or exiting rooms.
+The warer can also drag the ball behind her, like a prisoner on the run from a jailer who will inevitably catch up.

 MORE PROJECTS: